 Cost Estimator by Size of Tree

-The most significant factor affecting your tree trimming bill is the tree’s size.
+The most significant factor affecting the cost of tree trimming service is the tree’s size.

 A tree trimming company will need to bring in heavy-duty equipment for large trees, which drives up costs.
 Trimming large trees also poses a greater safety risk than small trees.
 The riskier the job, the more expensive it will be.

-What all of this means: Trimming tall trees requires more time, labor, equipment, and risk than pruning small trees, which is why tree trimmers often charge more based on tree height.
+What all of this means: Trimming tall trees requires more time, labor, equipment, and risk than pruning small trees.
+Hence, the cost of trimming a large tree will be on the higher end.

-Besides the size of your tree, other factors affecting the cost of tree trimming include:
+Besides the size of your tree, other factors that affect the cost of tree trimming include:

 - Location: Where the tree is located